Why Safari is blocking trackers?

 After 24 hours, cookies can only be used by the website for user-friendly log-in purposes.
 After 30 days from visiting the website, the user’s cookies will be completely removed.

-What is the Impact on AdWords Conversion Reporting?
+What is the Impact on Safari AdWords Tracking & Conversion Reporting?

 If users don’t convert within 24 hours of visiting a website from an AdWords campaign, the conversion attribution will be lost.
 With Safari accounts accounting for a large proportion of website traffic, this will prevent advertisers from accurately attributing conversions.